SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/batch.md

 The `PD` in the second field of the `sqs` output indicates that the job is "pending", that is, waiting in the queue.
-When it starts to run the status will change to `R`, and once it completes it will no longer be shown by `sqs`
+When it starts to run the status will change to `R`, and once it completes it will no longer be shown by `sqs`.

 While you wait for first-job.sh to complete, here's a version of that same script with comments explaining what each part is for: